- When 3 Jun - 6 Aug 2016

 Bob Flanagan & Sheree Rose (US)

-The Sydney premiere of cellF by Guy Ben-Ary, Nathan Thompson, Andrew Fitch, Darren Moore, Douglas Bakkum, Stuart Hodgetts and Mike Edel. cellF live performances by musicians, Chris Abrahams (Friday), Ensemble Offspring (Saturday), Jon Rose, Darren Moore and Clayton Thomas (Sunday).
+UNSW Galleries presents the Sydney premiere of 'cellF' by Guy Ben-Ary, Nathan Thompson, Andrew Fitch, Darren Moore, Douglas Bakkum, Stuart Hodgetts and Mike Edel, with live performances by musicians Chris Abrahams, Ensemble Offspring, Jon Rose, Darren Moore and Clayton Thomas.

-He has used cutting edge bio-technologies to transform his own skin cells into a functional neural network, his ‘external brain’, and has embodied it with a sound-producing body made of analogue modular synthesisers.
-This autonomous cybernetic musician is capable of sensing and responding to stimulations provided by human musicians.
-It is a not-entirely-human performative artwork challenging our perceptions about life and the materiality of the human body.
+Using cutting edge bio-technologies, Guy Ben-Ary transforms his own skin cells into a functional neural network.
+His ‘external brain’ embodies a sound-producing body made of analogue modular synthesisers.
+This autonomous cybernetic musician is capable of sensing and responding to stimulations provided by human musicians, compelling audiences to consider the selective possibilities of the future human body.

 The Pill Box